ChrisSimoneau/Firelink/README.md

-# FireLink
+# Firelink Frontend

-FireLink is a web application that uses generative AI to detect and visualize fire hotspots from satellite or UAV multispectral images.
+Firelink is a web application that uses generative AI to detect and visualize fire hotspots from satellite or UAV multispectral images.

 ## Quickstart